michaelcloran/my-dungeon/README.md

 ## Future Features

 * I would have loved to make this game concept into an actual 2D game with a graphics library but that option was not feasible with Heroku.
+* To have a quickest time score sheet.

 ## Data Model
 I used 2 classes in this project Room and Dungeon.
 The Room class is used within the Dungeon class as there is a list of Room objects.
 12 in this case.